apify/actor-whitepaper/README.md

 build and ship reusable software automation tools, as well as encourage new implementations of the model in other programming languages.

-The goal of this whitepaper is to be the North star that shows what the Actor programming model is and what operations it should support.
+The goal of this whitepaper is to be the North Star that shows what the Actor programming model is and what operations it should support.
 **But this document is not an official specification.**
 The specification will be an OpenAPI schema of the Actor system interface, to enable new independent implementations of both the client libraries and backend systems.
-This is currently work in progress.
+This is currently a work in progress.

 Currently, the most complete implementation of the Actor model is provided by the Apify platform, with SDKs for